oslabs-beta/SkaleSafe/README.md

 <br/>

-# SkaleSafe
+# About
 <br/>
-SkaleSafe is designed to provide users with quick access to their clusters' scaling metrics
+SkaleSafe is designed to provide users with quick access to their clusters' scaling metrics & an easy to configure alert system for said metrics.

 # Technologies Utilized